We receive advertising revenue from some partners.

 How to Reduce False Home Alarms

 Not only can false alarms be irritating, but they can also be costly if they result in false alarm fees and use taxpayer dollars.
 False alarms are disruptive to neighbors and to pets, and they unnecessarily redirect law enforcement resources by taking officers off other crime prevention initiatives.

 Worse yet, you might start to feel ambivalent about using your alarm if you’ve experienced false alarms in the past.
 We want you to feel safe and secure while using your home security system and suggest the following ways to avoid dealing with false alarms.

 Many false alarms are triggered by a door or window that hasn’t been completely shut, or by a door that isn’t locked while the alarm is activated.
 In bad weather, a gust of air can push open windows and doors that don’t have a tight connection with the sensor and set off the alarm.

 It only takes a few inches of movement to activate the system.
 Additionally, neighbors and friends can enter unlocked doors, unwittingly setting off an alarm that’s been set.
 Be sure to double-check all windows, doors, and locks before you leave the house.

 Know Your Passcodes

 Amazingly, many alarms are triggered by a homeowner entering an incorrect keypad passcode.
 Make sure that the passcode you choose is one that you can remember easily and one that every member of the household can remember.
-Be sure to inform everyone who uses the alarm system of the new passcode if you change it.
+Be sure to inform everyone who uses the security system of the new passcode if you change it.

 Be Aware of Stray Objects

 Stray objects can include anything from pets to curtains blowing near a heat register.
-Motion detectors can get a bad rap if homeowners feel they activate too easily, but in reality, they are an incredibly helpful home alarm component when the surrounding room is set up properly.
+Motion detectors can get a bad rap if homeowners feel they activate too easily, but in reality, they are an incredibly helpful home security component when the surrounding room is set up properly.
 And don’t forget to store those remaining party balloons in a place where they won’t activate your sensor!